-CSNT 120 Windows Client and Microsoft Office Deployment (3) 21/2 hours lecture - 2 hours laboratory
+CSNT 120 Windows Client and Microsoft Office Deployment

 Prerequisite: A minimum grade of 'C' in CSNT 110 and 111

 Provides the knowledge and skills necessary to install and configure Microsoft Windows Client (current version) on stand-alone computers and on client computers that are part of a network.
 Provides the knowledge and skills to deploy Microsoft Office.